Swollen ankles – 7 common causes

-- Bruising and swelling invariably follows a foot or ankle injury.
-This can be simply treated by resting with the foot elevated.
+Bruising and swelling can be simply treated by resting with the foot elevated.
 A compression bandage or an ice pack applied to the area can also help to reduce swelling.
 If you use ice, be sure to have cloth between your skin and the ice pack as it may result in damage to your skin.
-Ice should be applied to the swelling in bursts of 20-minute intervals and be careful you don’t fall asleep as this may result in leaving the ice on the skin for too long.
+Ice should be applied to the swelling in bursts of 20-minute intervals.
 Seek medical advice if the selling does not go down or symptoms become worse.

-- An infection, typically as a result of a bite or cut, may result in swelling.
+Typically as a result of a bite or cut, may result in swelling.
 Diabetics have a higher chance of infection as the pain sensation in their nerves is reduced when they have an injury.
 A slow diagnosis of the wound may also result in infection.
-If you suspect you have an infection then medical advice should be sought.
+If you suspect an infection then again seek medical advice.

-- Lymphoedemia, which is the accumulation of lymphatic fluid, may occur if the lymphatic system is compromised by a blockage, or if lymph nodes have been removed, resulting in fluid not being able to drain away.
-This poor circulation may manifest itself in swelling of the limbs and feet.
-Exercises can help to reduce this.
+The accumulation of lymphatic fluid.
+This may occur if the lymphatic system is compromised by a blockage, or if lymph nodes have been removed, resulting in fluid not being able to drain away.
+Exercises can help to improve circulation thereby reducing swelling in the legs and feet.

-- If blood cannot circulate freely around the body and is restricted in any way, this may reduce in pooling.
-This can occur with someone who has varicose veins.
-Swelling may then result in the feet and ankles.
+If blood cannot circulate freely around the body and is restricted in any way, this may reduce in pooling and possible swelling in the feet and ankles.
 Swollen ankles are often seen in older people who sit with their legs down for long periods of time.

-- If swollen ankles are combined with tiredness or breathlessness while exercising, lying down or waking struggling to breathe then you should seek medical advice as this could be a result of a kidney or heart condition.
-Tests should be undertaken to exclude any such condition.
+If swollen ankles are combined with tiredness or breathlessness while exercising, lying down or waking struggling to breathe, this could be a result of a kidney or heart condition.
+Medical advice should be sought as soon as possible and tests undertaken.